-The Brother HL-1110 is supported on GNU/Linux and BSD by the brlaser CUPS printer driver created, and maintained at time of writing, by Peter de Watcher.
-Some manual installation procedures are required before use.
-On Debian 10.6, the driver is installed by default but the requisite Printer Description (ppd) files are missing and must be rebuilt and manually installed.
+The Brother HL-1110 is supported on GNU/Linux and BSD by the brlaser CUPS driver created, and maintained at time of writing, by Peter De Watcher.
+On Debian 10.6, the driver is installed by default but the required Printer Description (ppd) files are not included.
+These ppd files must be manually generated and installed.

-This method does not require build tools to be installed, but a working copy of CUPS, along with the PPD compiler command ppdc must be present on the host system.
-It uses an existing installation of brlaser.
+This method does not require build tools to be installed.
+Only CUPS, along with the PPD compiler command ppdc and the brlaser driver are needed on the host system.

-/usr/sbin/lpadmin -p 'Brother HL-1110' -v usb://Brother/HL-1110%20series?serial=DEADBEEF \ -P br1110.ppd -L 'Your room' -E # Replace the serial number DEADBEEF with the number of your device, # and replace the optional location specified by the -L option as # appropriate.If a desktop environment is in use, the DE's control panel can also be used instead.
-With a web browser, the CUPS control panel (accessible from the host system at http://localhost:631 by default) is yet another way to install the printer.
+/usr/sbin/lpadmin -p 'Brother_HL1110' -v usb://Brother/HL-1110%20series?serial=DEADBEEF \ -P br1110.ppd -L 'Your room' -E # Replace the serial number DEADBEEF with the number of your device, # and replace or omit the optional location specified by the -L option # as appropriate.If a desktop environment is in use, the DE's control panel can also be used instead.
+The CUPS control panel (accessible from the host system at http://localhost:631 by default with a web browser) is yet another way to install the printer.

 The instructions above are for stock Debian systems.
 On some systems, the /usr/sbin part from the command may be omitted as appropriate.

-If brlaser is not installed on your system and unavailable via the package manager of choice, the driver may have to be built from scratch.
-In this case, follow the build instructions provided at the brlaser GitHub repository.
-Build tools and development packages will be required.
+If brlaser is not installed on your system and no binaries have been made publicly available for your distribution, the driver must be built from scratch.
+In this case, follow the build instructions at the brlaser GitHub repository.
+Build tools and related packages will be required.

 This printer implements a subset of PCL-5.
 While it responds to PJL commands, all printed content must be sent as a run-length encoded (RLE) raster.
 The encoding format is described in detail in the Brother Printer Technical Reference Guide (Chapter 2, Part 6.3).
 The compression is most effective when there are many contiguous regions of black or white on the page.